-The response of wetted surface areas are affected by factors in addition to discharge, including: channel cross-sectional shape, channel gradient, stability of the channel bed, and whether the wetted surface area was delineated on the rising or falling limb of the hydrograph.
+The response of wetted surface areas are affected by factors other than discharge, including: channel cross-sectional shape, channel gradient, stability of the channel bed, and whether the wetted surface area was delineated on the rising or falling limb of the hydrograph.
 The response of individual channels within a side channel complex is similar for both the middle river and lower river.
-However, the response of an entire side channel complex will be different than for a given section of the middle river.
+However, the response of an entire side channel complex in the lower river will be different than for a given section of the middle river.
 The difference is due to the combination of major, intermediate and minor channels providing replacement wetted surface areas as the mainstem discharge decreases.
 The influence of each of these factors is detailed below.

-5.2 Channel Morphology
+5.2 Channel Hydraulic Parameters

 The morphology of channels within side channel complexes (e.g. the cross-sectional shape, gradient of the channel and bed material) controls the manner in which the channels respond to changes in discharge.
 For example, the rate of change of wetted surface area for decreasing discharge will be greater for a wide shallow channel than for a narrow deep channel.
 In a plot of discharge vs. wetted surface area, a steep line will generally indicate a side channel complex with more numerous gravel bars and fewer narrow deep channels than does a line with a flatter slope.
 An exception occurs when the mean streambed elevation of the channels of a particular side channel complex are high relative to other side channel complexes.
-These complexes dewater at a higher discharge, such as at SC II-9 (Figure 2.3).
+These complexes dewater at a higher discharge, such as at SC 11-9 (Figure 2.3).

-Goose Creek Side Channel Complex contains predominately wide shallow minor channels, some of which become dry at 59,100 cfs.
+Goose Creek Side Channel Complex (SC 11-5) contains predominately wide shallow minor channels, some of which dewater at 59,100 cfs.
 The intermediate side channels transform to turbid backwaters and side sloughs at 36,600 cfs and dry up at 21,100 cfs.
 In contrast, SC IV-4 is an example of a side channel complex with many relatively narrow deep channels which predominately start dewatering below 36,600 cfs.

 These two side channel complexes have approximately the same total wetted surface area at 75,200 cfs - 16.07 million square feet for SC IV-4 as compared to 16.93 million square feet for Goose Creek (Table 3.3).
-However, the total wetted surface area for Goose Creek is 9.66 million square feet at 36,600 cfs, whereas SC IV-4 has 12.34 million square feet at 36,600 cfs.
+However, at 36,600 cfs the total wetted surface area for Goose Creek is 9.66 million square feet, whereas SC IV-4 has 12.34 million square feet.

-Side channel gradient controls the rate at which a channel may transition from turbid backwater to clear water area and the size of the remaining wetted area.
-Given the same upstream berm elevation, channel length and relative position in a side channel complex, a channel with a steeper gradient will have more water in the lower portions of channel than would a flatter gradient channel.
+Side channel gradient controls the rate at which a channel may make the transformation from a turbid backwater to a clear water area.
+Given the same upstream berm elevation, channel length and relative position in a side channel complex, a channel with a steeper gradient may have more water in the lower portions of channel than would a flatter gradient channel.
 This is due to the backwater effect of the mainstem on the downstream end of the channel.